yssource/crp/src/idioms/encapsulation/private_constructors.md

 If the purpose of making the variants private is to ensure that invariants are met, then it can be useful to expose the implementing enum (`ShapeKind`) but not the field of the wrapping struct (`Shape`), with the invariants only being guaranteed when the wrapping struct is used.
+In this case, it is necessary to make the field private and define a getter function, since otherwise the field would be modifiable, possibly violating the invariant that the wrapping struct represents.

 ```rust
 mod shape {